 “Most of their parents are either drug addicted or in prison…they really just don’t give a fuck” Valeriu said.

-Since entering the Club, he had summoned me over to an IMac where he was narrating a youtube video that his organization put together to show conditions in the slums the kids came from.
+Valeriu joined me in the Club, where he summoned me over to an IMac where he played a youtube video that his organization put together to show conditions in the slums the kids came from.
 The footage was alarming.
 It depicted some of the kids’ siblings strung-out on heroin, and passed out on mattresses in rooms with crumbling concrete walls and plastic bottles filled with urine.
 At one point, a man was shown rocking back and forth in the fetal position, talking to himself.
 “That’s one of the boy’s uncles.”
 Valeriu said.
 “He used to be normal.
 Now he won’t talk to anybody except me.”

 As I watched the video, it became evident Valeriu’s “Club” offers a safe environment and learning materials that the 212 kids would never have had access to without him.
 The space isn’t the only incentive kids have to participate in his program, however.
 Valeriu puts on cultural programs like theater and dance shows, and has convinced famous sports stars and Roma musicians to visit the kids.